Zwakele Mncwango: Political career

 On 13 September 2018, the National Leader of the Democratic Alliance, Mmusi Maimane, announced Mncwango as the party's KwaZulu-Natal Premier candidate.
 In the May 2019 election, the Inkatha Freedom Party unseated the Democratic Alliance as the official opposition in the provincial legislature, however, the DA did manage to grow its support from ten to eleven seats.

 In August 2020, Mncwango announced that he would not be standing for re-election as provincial leader ahead of the party's provincial conference in 2021.
 Francois Rodgers, the DA chief whip in the provincial legislature, was elected to succeed him.
 In May 2021, Rodgers became the party's new caucus leader, while Mncwango replaced him as caucus chief whip.

 On 5 October 2022, Mncwango announced that he would resigning as a Member of the Provincial Legislature on 16 October 2022.
 He stated that he would remain a member of the DA.
 The DA sent him a cease and desist letter after he said that he was leaving the legislature because the DA no longer stood for what he believed in, and that he could no longer defend the party anymore.
 On 8 October 2022, Mncwango resigned from the DA after the party alleged that he would be joining ActionSA.
 The DA also criticised Mncwango for having undertaken an overseas trip to Norway and Uganda under the DA banner while he was planning to leave the party.

 Mncwango joined ActionSA on 17 October 2022 and became its provincial chairperson.

 Personal life

 Mncwango was involved in a car accident in the Midlands of KwaZulu-Natal in January 2019.
 He consequently suspended campaigning for a few days.

 He married Lindiwe Mncwango in June 2019.

-In March 2020, Mncwango survived an attempted armed hijacking at his home in Westville, Durban.
+In March 2020, Mncwango survived an attempted armed hijacking at his home in Westville, KwaZulu-Natal.